- Industry news

 To address these concerns, Meatless has designed a cost calculator that manufacturers can use to compare their recipes with hybrid formulations in terms of costs, CO2 equivalents, saturated fat, and energy.

-Hybrid meat offers a gateway for consumers who want to reduce meat but are not ready to fully switch to plant‑based options.
-When animal, plant, and plant-based proteins are blended, manufacturers can preserve the taste and bite of meat that consumers are familiar with.
+Hybrid meat offers a gateway for consumers who want to reduce meat consumption but are not ready to fully switch to plant‑based options.